Alfredo Stroessner: Dictatorship (1954–1989)

-Stroessner objected to President Federico Chávez's plans to arm the national police and threw him out of office in a coup on 4 May 1954.
-After a brief interim presidency by Tomás Romero, Stroessner was the only candidate in a special election on 11 July to complete Chávez's term.
-He was reelected seven times—in 1958, 1963, 1968, 1973, 1978, 1983 and 1988.
+Stroessner objected to President Federico Chaves's plans to arm the national police and threw him out of office in a coup on 4 May 1954.
+The National Assembly appointed Tomás Romero Pereira president, who called for special elections to complete Chávez's term.
+Stroessner became the nominee for the Colorado Party in that year's election on 11 July.
+He won, as he was the only candidate.

+He was reelected seven times—in 1958, 1963, 1968, 1973, 1978, 1983, and 1988.
 He appeared alone on the ballot in 1958.
 In his other elections, he won by implausibly high margins; only once (1968) did he drop below 80 percent of the vote.
 That campaign was also the only time an opposition candidate got more than 20 percent of the vote.
 He served for 35 years, with only Fidel Castro having a longer tenure among 20th-century Latin American leaders; though Castro's tenure as president was shorter at 32 years (1976–2008).

 Soon after taking office, Stroessner placed the entire country under a state of siege and suspended civil liberties.
 The state-of-siege provisions allowed the government to arrest and detain anyone indefinitely without trial, as well as forbid public meetings and demonstrations.
 It was renewed every 90 days until 1987, except for a brief period in 1959.
 Although it technically only applied to Asunción after 1970, the courts ruled that anyone charged with security offenses could be brought to the capital and charged under the state-of-siege provisions—even if the offense took place outside the capital.
 Apart from one 24-hour period on election days, Stroessner ruled under what amounted to martial law for nearly all of his tenure.
 A devoted anti-communist who brought Paraguay into the World Anti-Communist League, he justified his repression as a necessary measure to protect the country.
+The use of political repression, threats and death squads was a key factor in Stroessner's longevity as dictator of Paraguay.
+He maintained virtually unlimited power by giving a free hand to the military and to Minister of Interior Edgar Ynsfrán, who began to harass, terrorize, and occasionally murder family members of the regime's opponents.
+Stroessner heavily relied on various Colorado Party militias, subordinated to his control, to crush any dissent within the country.